openfoodfacts/robotoff/doc/introduction/architecture.md

 Communication between API and Workers happens through ipc events. [^ipc_events]

 [^scheduler]: See `scheduler.run`

 [^ipc_events]: See `robotoff.workers.client` and `robotoff.workers.listener`

-Robotoff allows to predict many information (also called _insights_), mostly from the product images.
+Robotoff allows to predict many information (also called _insights_), mostly from the product images or OCR.

 Each time a contributor uploads a new image on Open Food Facts, the text on this image is extracted using Google Cloud Vision, an OCR (Optical Character Recognition) service.
 Robotoff receives a new event through a webhook each time this occurs, with the URLs of the image and the resulting OCR (as a JSON file).
+We use simple string matching algorithms to find patterns in the OCR text to generate new predictions [^predictions].

+We also use a ML model to extract logos from images.
+This logos are then embedded in a vector space using a pre-trained model.
+In this space we use a k-nearest-neighbor approach to try to classify the logo, predicting a brand, or a label [^logos].

-We use the image to detect the grade of the nutriscore (A to E) with a computer vision model (object detection).
+We use the image to detect the grade of the Nutri-Score (A to E) with a computer vision model (object detection).

-The OCR JSON is used to extract many types of insights:
+The above detections, generates predictions which in turn generates many types of insights [^insights]:

 - labels
 - stores